 Easy 2-Ingredient Biscuit Recipe

-I’ve been dying to share this easy 2-ingredient biscuit recipe that a reader sent me.
+I’ve been dying to share this easy two-ingredient biscuit recipe that a reader sent me.
 Thank you, Pam!
-Here’s the deal, it literally has only two ingredients.
+Here’s the deal: It has only two ingredients.
 Who doesn’t love whipping cream, right?
 This recipe calls for 2 cups of heavy whipping cream and 2 cups of self-rising white flour.

 I only store white bread flour, so I went and picked up a small bag of self-rising white flour.
-Yes, you can substitute bread flour, but I wanted to make it just like the recipe that was sent to me outlined.
-Pam was so right, these babies melt in your mouth just like Krispy Kreme doughnuts!
+Yes, you can substitute bread flour, but I wanted to make it just like the recipe sent to me.
+Pam was right—these babies melt in your mouth like Krispy Kreme doughnuts!

-When I was young my mother would make homemade biscuits a lot, and I loved them!
-This recipe is the easiest recipe, and oh my, so good!
-You can serve them hot out of the oven with butter, jam, or honey!
-Or use them in one of my favorite dishes, Cream Chipped Beef!
+When I was young, my mother often made homemade biscuits, which I loved!
+This recipe is the easiest, and oh my, so good!
+You can serve them hot out of the oven with butter, jam, or honey, or use them in one of my favorite dishes, Cream-Chipped Beef!

 Easy 2-Ingredient Biscuit Recipe

 It’s hard to believe that something that tastes so good involves only two simple ingredients, but that’s what you’ll get with this cream biscuit recipe.
-I can promise you that it’s one of the easiest recipes that you’ll ever follow that doesn’t require butter, buttermilk, or shortening of any kind.
+I can promise you that it’s one of the easiest recipes you’ll ever follow that doesn’t require butter, buttermilk, or shortening.

-For those of you who are in a pickle with your finances, this recipe with so few ingredients sounds too good to be true.
+For those in a pickle with your finances, this recipe with so few ingredients sounds too good to be true.
 But it’s not!
-These cream biscuits turn out just the way every biscuit-lover would expect from them, fluffy, flaky, and tender.
+These cream biscuits turn out like every biscuit-lover would expect them to be: fluffy, flaky, and tender.

-Oh, and did I mention, delicious too?
-You’ll never waste another minute on other biscuit recipes that require more time and energy that is completely unnecessary.
+Oh, and did I mention they’re delicious, too?
+You’ll never waste another minute on other biscuit recipes that require more time and energy, which is entirely unnecessary.

-Another reason that you should give this recipe a try, is that it’s so easy to make that a child could do it, with assistance of course.
-Which presents you with yet another wonderful opportunity to not only bake, but create memories in the kitchen alongside your kids and grandkids.
+Another reason to try this recipe is that it’s so easy to make that a child could do it with assistance.
+This presents you with another wonderful opportunity to bake and create memories in the kitchen alongside your kids and grandkids.

-Not to mention, making something that warms both their hearts and their tummies.
-So here’s how you can whip up your own cream biscuits by following this incredibly quick and easy recipe.
+Not to mention making something that warms both their hearts and their tummies.
+So here’s how you can whip up your cream biscuits by following this speedy and easy recipe.

 My other Easy Homemade Biscuit Recipe